 Every year, the Silence Festival brings performance art, circus acts, classical music and unique collaborations to the idyllic village of Kaukonen for a week-long artistic tour de force.

 The bright evening sunlight filters into the community building, creating a strange crimson light that infuses the air itself with tension.
 In the center of the hall, a woman poses like a sculpture.
 As the music begins, the sculpture moves with breath-taking force, carrying the entire audience along with her on a journey of humanity, emotions and fragility.
 This was Scottish dancer Iona Kewney’s performance at the 2018 Silence Festival, where she joined dozens of other artists in elevating the artistic and cultural landscape in Lapland.
-And 2019’s festival looks to be bigger and better than ever.
+And this year’s festival looks to be bigger and better than ever.

 WHAT IS THE SILENCE FESTIVAL?